alnobf! draws inspiration from the unique history of several residential buildings in Berlin-Karlshorst, known locally as the Russenhäuser

 Giselastr.
 12, 10317 Berlin

-An exhibition in August will present the results of the four-day exchange program initiative.
-It will expand upon the topic of collective memory through objects and the personal stories of Lichtenberg's residents.
+An exhibition in August presented the results of the four-day exchange program initiative.
+The presentation expanded upon the topic of collective memory through objects and the personal stories of Lichtenberg's residents.

 scope of the project